Valentina (fashion designer)

-Valentina Nicholaevna Sanina Schlee (1 May 1899 – 14 September 1989), simply known as Valentina, was a Russian Ukrainian émigrée fashion designer and theatrical costume designer active from 1928 to the late 1950s.
+Valentina Nicholaevna Sanina Schlee (1 May 1899 – 14 September 1989), simply known as Valentina, was a Ukrainian-born American fashion designer and theatrical costume designer active from 1928 to the late 1950s.

 Early years

 Schlee was born and raised in Kyiv, Russian Empire (modern-day Ukraine).
 She was studying drama in Kharkiv at the outbreak of the October Revolution in 1917.
 She met her Russian financier husband, George Schlee (died 1964), at the Sevastopol railway station as she was fleeing the country with her family jewels; there is some question as to whether they were legally wed.
 George Schlee is best known for his 20-year friendship with film star Greta Garbo.
 The Schlees arrived in New York City in 1923 and became prominent members of café society during the Roaring Twenties.
 Valentina "stood out" for her clothes and style at the time because she appeared in floor-lengths and cover-ups while other women wore short skirts and low-neck dresses."